zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-amazon.md

 wave into the invisible and insufficiency state.

 Besides, the Bichu!
-Bichu in all colors want to go beyond, to have the right to want, to do not want all kinds of thought [and know]: “Void is endless”, enter into the void infinity, Bichu!
+Bichu in all colors want to go beyond, to have the right to want, to do not want all kinds of thought [and know]: "Void is endless", enter into the void infinity, Bichu!
 This is known as Bichu Blind, after killing the eyes of the magic, wave into the invisible and insufficiency state.

 Besides, the Bichu!
-After Bichu goes beyond all the void [know]: “knowledge is infinitely”, enter into the infinity of knowledge... (medium).
+After Bichu goes beyond all the void [know]: "knowledge is infinitely", enter into the infinity of knowledge... (medium).

 Besides, the Bichu!
-Bichu went beyond everything to know the infinity [and know]: “Nothing”, enter after entering there is nothing... (middle).
+Bichu went beyond everything to know the infinity [and know]: "Nothing", enter after entering there is nothing... (middle).

 Besides, the Bichu!
 After bichu beyond everything, enter after living in the thought... (medium slightly).